For Brescia Students

-Brescia is pleased to offer four exciting exchange locations to students:
+Brescia is pleased to offer several exciting international opportunities to students:

 Through exchange agreements with these partner universities, Brescia allows select full-time students in good academic standing to enroll at a partner institution for either one term or a full year.
 Students remain registered at their home institution while on exchange and therefore do not have to apply for re-admission upon return.
 Each student pays tuition fees to their home institution.
-Tuition fees are determined according to the number of credits they are registered in at the host institution.
 Students will be expected to enroll in a full-time course load while abroad.
 Housing, meals, mandatory medical insurance, books, personal expenses and travel costs, as well as any additional fees at the host institution are the responsibility of the student.

-Students participating in an International Exchange will have the opportunity to:
+Students participating in an International program will have the opportunity to:

 - Take academic courses not otherwise available at Brescia or Western